-Refunds to members leaving services are extremely sensitive to fluctuations as a result of the small relative value.
-A lack of new staff would contribute to a reduced figure as would the raising of general pensions awareness through the automatic enrolment campaign.
+Refunds to members leaving service are extremely sensitive to fluctuations as a result of the small relative value.

 Group transfers in 2014-15 represented a single transfer paid in February 2015 in connection with the transfer of the administration of pensions for the Probation Service to the Greater Manchester Pension Fund.